Kill Gil, Volumes I & II: Plot

 Gil begins to ruin their holiday.
 However, Marge continually allows him to stay out of guilt, due to a childhood memory when Patty and Selma stuffed her in her own dollhouse when she refused to hide their cigarettes.
 Homer's patience wears thin after Marge's inability to say "no" causes Gil to walk in on Homer and Marge's “snuggling” on Valentine's Day, and bring his friends to sing and drink on St. Patrick's Day.
 After eleven months, when Marge discovers that Gil sent a Christmas card to everyone in Springfield (which is in fact an old family photo with a picture of Gil photoshopped onto it), she finally agrees to say no to Gil and kick him out, only to learn from Bart and Lisa that Gil got a job in a suburb of Scottsdale, Arizona, packed up his things and left that morning.

 Gil ends up becoming a very successful realtor in Scottsdale.
 Despite the fact that Gil has already left for good, Marge wishes to go there and finally get the pleasure of saying “no” to him.
 After Marge's display of anger towards him and Gil's cowering display of weakness, the other salespeople are amused by Gil's cowardice and Gil's boss charges out of his office and fires Gil on the spot.
 Marge is horrified when she realizes that her pleasure of saying "no" just cost Gil another job.
 Feeling guilty, the Simpsons offer to buy a house in Scottsdale in order to allow Gil to keep his job.

 At the family's new home in Scottsdale (the mailbox reads The Simpsons and a Jackpot Realty sold sign sits out front), the Simpsons sing Christmas carols, and on the piano, Gil leads them in song.
 The episode ends with a family of Grumples arriving at the doorstep.
 Homer lets them in and Gil, the Simpsons, and the Grumples continue happily singing their carols.

+Production

+Figure skater Elvis Stojko appeared as himself.